 The newest coronavirus is a global public health crisis.
-The virus is spreading fast, and has the potential to affect large populations in the United States.
-Meanwhile, “what to do” is a moving target: People are making decisions about whether or not to wear a mask, cancel flights, or stay home, particularly if they are over 60.
+The virus is spreading fast, and is affecting large populations in the United States.
+People are wearing masks and gloves when they head outdoors to run errands or go to the grocery store; otherwise, they’re trying to stay sane while observing shelter-in-place and social distancing directives.
 (And exactly how many Happy Birthday songs must you sing while washing your hands?)
 Here’s the latest about who the virus is really affecting and how to protect yourself and the people you care for.

 Coronaviruses are actually a family of viruses.
-The virus that causes Covid-19 (short for coronavirus disease-2019) is a new strain that causes respiratory illness and can be be potentially life-threatening for some, but relatively harmless for 80% of people.
-The virus itself is called SARS-CoV-2, according to World Health Organization (WHO), and it’s from same family that has caused other infectious diseases like MERS (Middle East respiratory syndrome) and SARS (severe acute respiratory syndrome).
+The virus that causes Covid-19 (short for coronavirus disease-2019) is a new strain that causes respiratory illness and can be potentially life-threatening for some, but relatively harmless for 80 percent of people.
+The virus itself is called SARS-CoV-2, according to World Health Organization (WHO), and it’s from the same family that has caused other infectious diseases like MERS (Middle East respiratory syndrome) and SARS (severe acute respiratory syndrome).

 The first cases were identified around December 2019.
-To date, there are more than 531,000 cases of Covid-19 globally, with more than 85,000 in the United States.
+To date, there are more than two million cases of Covid-19 globally, with more than 600,000 in the United States.
 The number is growing rapidly and, experts believe many existing cases have yet to be identified.

 In the United States, all 50 states are reporting cases of Covid-19.
 Many of these are related to travel or person-to-person contact, though the majority are still being investigated, according to the Centers for Disease Control and Prevention (CDC), and testing lags far behind reported cases.